Self-Admitted GenAI Usage in Open-Source Software: Existing Guidelines for GenAI Usage

-\textbf{Usage Guidelines:} Guildelines G\ref{p:7}--G\ref{p:13} outline recommendations for the appropriate use of GenAI tools in software development workflows.
-For example, the maintainers of \texttt{graycoreio/daffodil} (G\ref{p:7}) require developers to disclose any use of GenAI as a prerequisite for submitting a pull request.
-The maintainers of \texttt{avaloniaui/avalonia} (G\ref{p:8}) encouraged the use of GenAI to help draft pull request descriptions summarizing the results of the code review.
-In \texttt{hardisgroupcom/sfdx-hardis} (G\ref{p:9}), maintainers recommended to use GenAI for Q\&A support, particularly for troubleshooting deployment issues.
-The project \texttt{spring-projects/spring-cli} (G\ref{p:12}) promoted the use of GenAI to generate \texttt{README.md} files and has even developed GenAI-integrated tooling to support automated documentation rewriting.
-Meanwhile, maintainers of \texttt{sitespeedio/sitespeed.io}, \texttt{theokanning/openai-} \texttt{java}, and \texttt{owasp/wrong-secrets} (G\ref{p:10}, G\ref{p:11}, and G\ref{p:13}) advised caution when using GenAI, warning of potential inaccuracies and security risks, such as inadvertent secret leakage due to the fact that tool vendors use prompts for reinforcement learning.
-Overall, these usage guidelines reflect a growing awareness of both the opportunities and risks of GenAI tools in open-source software projects and the willingness of the maintainers to guide their usage.
+\textbf{Restrictive:} Policies P\ref{p:7}--P\ref{p:13} restrict the use of GenAI tools in software development workflows without completely banning it.
+For example, the maintainers of \texttt{graycoreio/daffodil} (P\ref{p:7}) require developers to disclose any use of GenAI as a prerequisite for submitting a pull request.
+Meanwhile, maintainers of \texttt{owasp/wrong-secrets}, \texttt{sitespeedio/sitespeed.io}, and \texttt{theokanning/openai-java} (P\ref{p:10}, P\ref{p:11}, and P\ref{p:13}) advised caution when using GenAI, warning of potential inaccuracies and security risks, such as inadvertent secret leakage due to the fact that tool vendors use prompts for reinforcement learning.

+\textbf{Supportive:} Policies P\ref{p:8}--P\ref{p:12} outline supportive guidelines for the use of GenAI tools.
+The maintainers of \texttt{avaloniaui/avalonia} (P\ref{p:8}) encouraged the use of GenAI to help draft pull request descriptions to support the code review process.
+In \texttt{hardisgroupcom/sfdx-hardis} (P\ref{p:9}), maintainers recommended using GenAI for Q\&A support, particularly for troubleshooting deployment issues.
+The project \texttt{spring-projects/spring-cli} (P\ref{p:12}) promoted the use of GenAI to generate \texttt{README.md} files and has even developed GenAI tooling to support automated documentation rewriting.

+Overall, these policies and usage guidelines reflect a growing awareness of both the opportunities and risks of GenAI tools in open-source software projects and the willingness of the maintainers to guide their usage.
+An interesting direction for future work is extending the analysis to cover more policies and guidelines and correlating them with other project characteristics.
+For example, one could hypothesize that GPL-licensed projects are more likely to have restrictive regulations.